 How much money do you need to retire?
 Well, that’s the million dollar question (literally, perhaps).
 It’s certainly one of the most needed and difficult questions to ask when making financial planning decisions for your future.
 The good news is just asking the question is the beginning of investing both money and time in your future self.
-Because it is hard for us to know what life will look like for us 10, 20, 30 or even 40 years from now, there are basic assumptions and formulations that can be used to begin retirement savings.
+Because it is hard for you to know what life will look like for you 10, 20, 30 or even 40 years from now, there are basic assumptions and formulations that can be used to begin retirement savings.

 Did You Start Investing Early?